phynics/podcastifier/README.md

 - Transpiler design should be rework to reduce coupling.

-- App should register and handle push updates.

 - FeedGenerator and FeedTranspiler are old code.
 They should be refactored to reduce coupling.

-- Express should keep simple statistics.
+- Implement an error handling scheme and rework pipelines